ayushi2019031/glownet.io/_research/2025-10-20-rag-survey-paper.md

 - **Embrace modalities** — text-only RAG is no longer sufficient.
 In 2025, expect portfolio systems that seamlessly handle images, tables, audio, video, and heterogeneous sources.

 In short, the 2023 survey remains a useful **foundational map**, but the terrain is rapidly evolving in 2025 — and the next waves of research and deployment will centre on **scale**, **multi-modality**, **robustness** and **operational excellence**.

+---

+# Conclusion

+I genuinely enjoyed reading this paper and felt it deserved a place on Glownet because it shows just how much depth and innovation exist in something that seems as straightforward as “RAG.”
+The authors have done an exceptional job with their illustrations and explanations — clear, insightful, and inspiring.
+If I ever write a research paper of my own, this is exactly the kind of clarity and visual storytelling I’d aspire to achieve.